Workplace productivity statistics for 2022

 For example, a content writer writes 1,000 words per 8 hours — this is how productive that content writer is.

 On the other hand, efficiency means completing the same task with fewer resources.
-In this case, that would be writing 1,000 words in less time — for instance, in 4 hours.
+In this case, that would be a content writer completing 1,000 words in less time — for instance, in 4 hours.

 Productivity vs efficiency: what is the difference and why it matters